Airianna25/PEQG_2026_Pangenome_Salmonid_PAV/README.md

 As mentioned, all assemblies used here were re-annotated with EGAPx, the public verison of NCIB's Eukaryotic Genome Annotation Pipeline (https://github.com/ncbi/egapx).
 This has been performing well for vertebrates in our lab, if you are annotating plant genomes, take a look at EASEL (Efficient, Accurate, Scalable Eukaryotic modeLs) which was developed by Cynthia Webster in Dr. Jill Wegrzyn's lab at the University of Connecticut: https://gitlab.com/PlantGenomicsLab/easel.

+Further, ensure you are using as high-quality genomes as possible, which are both complete and contigious.

 ### Input data ###